code-423n4/2025-11-swafe/README.md

 - Just: 1.43.1
 - Partisia (`cargo-pbc`): 5.411.0

+To note, **the Java, Rust, and Partisia dependencies pertain to the Partisia contract system and are not related to the code of the project itself**.

 #### Installing Java & Apache Maven

 The codebase requires the JDK version `17` and upward to be able to run tests.
 For Unix-like systems, please install Java through your respective package manager, f.e.: